TrentBrunson/Pewlett-Hackard-Analysis/README.md

 1,549 employees are eligible to participate in the mentorship program.

 ![Mentors](https://github.com/TrentBrunson/Pewlett-Hackard-Analysis/blob/master/Mentorship.png)
 Table 3.
 Mentorship eligible employees.
-(List of current employees born between Jan 1, 1952 and Dec 31, 1955)
+(List of current employees born in 1965)

 ---